 6 steps to prevent an oxygen tank explosion/regulator fire

-An EMS crew was completing a patient transport to an emergency department in Norwalk, Conn., when the oxygen tank on their transport stretcher apparently caught fire and/or exploded.
+In 2019, an EMS crew was completing a patient transport to an emergency department in Norwalk, Conn., when the oxygen tank on their transport stretcher apparently caught fire and/or exploded.
 Follow-up reports from Norwalk Fire Department confirmed that there were burn marks on the walls and ceiling of the room but that the fire had been put out with a fire extinguisher.
 The fire department also reported that one EMT suffered minor injuries and that the patient and other EMT were uninjured.

 An oxygen tank explosion really can happen